netemera/lorawan-application-data-api/netemera-lorawan-api-v4.md

 A client can subscribe to and receive live and historical data (uplink packets) sent by activated end-devices.
 A separate endpoint allows for sending data (downlink packets) to end-devices.

-The API is available at the following base URL: [https://network.netemera.com/api/v4](https://network.netemera.com/api/v4) and combines RESTful and [SSE (Server-Sent Events)](https://www.w3.org/TR/eventsource/) endpoints.
+The API is available at the following base URL (EU region): [https://eu868.lorawan.netemera.com/api/v4](https://eu868.lorawan.netemera.com/api/v4) and combines RESTful and [SSE (Server-Sent Events)](https://www.w3.org/TR/eventsource/) endpoints.
 Requests and response bodies are formatted in [JSON](https://www.json.org/) and the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) protocol is used for authorization.

 > **IMPORTANT:** You cannot run any of the sample requests in this guide as-is.
 Replace call-specific parameters such as host names, tokens, IDs, and secrets with your own values.